MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-bi-strategy-bi-tactical-planning.md

 First, identify your adoption key results.
 These activities can address many areas, but typically describe the actions you'll take to improve overall [organizational adoption](fabric-adoption-roadmap-maturity-levels.md#organizational-adoption-maturity-levels) and [data culture](fabric-adoption-roadmap-data-culture.md).

-Here are some examples of adoption key results.
+Here are some examples of adoption key results that you could define for a period.

-- Increase the usage of an endorsed central report or dataset by a certain number of persons.
+- Increase the usage of an endorsed central report or semantic model by a certain percent, or by a certain number of users.
-- Identify one or more Power BI champions from each department or from each team within a single department.
+- Identify one or more Power BI champions from each department or from each team within a department.
 - Increase the positive response rate of business users to the question _BI tools and initiatives help me achieve my business objectives_ by a certain percent.
 - Guide a certain percent of sales teams through an introductory data literacy training program.
 - Improve attendance of office hours Q&A sessions by an average of a certain number of people per session.